Loknaath-sec/19AI307_ODD-25-26-JAVA/19AI307_JAVA(25-26)/Module-04/DAY-5/README.md

 Create a ChatRoom class (mediator) and two users (colleagues) who send and receive messages through it.
 No direct communication allowed.

 ## AIM:
+Implement the Mediator pattern using a ChatRoom class to manage communication between User objects, preventing direct interaction.

 ## ALGORITHM :
 1. Create a ChatRoom class that holds a collection of users, registers users using registerUser(), delivers messages using sendMessage(from, to, message).